-UK care services
+UK social care services

-This privacy notice sets out the data processing practices carried out through the activities of the UK care services of Leonard Cheshire.
+The privacy notice sets out the data processing practices carried out through the activities of the UK care services of Leonard Cheshire.

 We support individuals to live, learn and work as independently as they choose, whatever their ability.
 Led by people with experience of disability, we are at the heart of local life - opening doors to opportunity, choice and support in communities around the globe.